Logo

 Applying for an Accelerated Possession Order

 You may apply for an accelerated possession order if your tenants have not vacated the property by the date stated in the Section 21 notice, and you are not claiming rent arrears.
 This route is often faster than the standard possession procedure, as it typically does not require a court hearing.
 The application fee is £404.
+Fixed-term tenants cannot be evicted using this process until the tenancy term has ended.

 If you intend to recover unpaid rent, you have two options:

-• Use the standard possession procedure, or
+1. Use the standard possession procedure, or

-• Apply for an accelerated possession order to regain the property, and then issue a separate court claim to recover the arrears.
+2. Apply for an accelerated possession order to regain the property, and then issue a separate court claim to recover the arrears.

-What Happens After You Submit an Accelerated Possession Application
+What Happens After You Submit an Accelerated Possession Application?

 Once the court accepts your accelerated possession application, it will serve a copy of the claim on your tenants.
 From the date of receipt, the tenants have 14 days to submit a defence or raise any objections.